hmakelin/gisnav/docs/pages/developer_guide.rst

 :meth:`.publish` method:

 .. code-block:: python
-    :caption: Example of custom node that prints the WGS 84 position and altitude estimates to console
+    :caption: Example of custom node that logs the position estimates

     from gisnav.nodes import BaseNode